Laura Clay: Involvement with the National American Woman Suffrage Association

 During the 1890s, Clay became active in the National American Woman Suffrage Association and became a colleague of Carrie Chapman Catt, Alice Stone Blackwell, Catherine Waugh McCulloch, Alice Lloyd, and other national leaders of the women's rights movement.
 She traveled nationally speaking on behalf of women's suffrage and established suffrage societies in nine states.
 She worked closely with Henry Blackwell, who proposed the Southern Strategy.
-He wanted to convince southern legislators that they could maintain their white supremacy by only allowing educated women to vote.
-After being an ally with Blackwell, Clay convinced the NAWSA to adopt the Southern Strategy, which would lobby for only educated (primary white women) to vote.
-Clay understood that NAWSA would only gain support if they accepted the white supremacist politics, so she was eventually able to convince Anthony to accept this racist strategy.
+He wanted to convince southern legislators that they could maintain their white supremacy by allowing only educated women to vote.
+After being an ally of Blackwell, Clay convinced the NAWSA to adopt the Southern Strategy, which would lobby for only educated (primarily white women) to vote.
+Clay understood that NAWSA would gain male support only if they accepted the white supremacist politics, so she was eventually able to convince Anthony to accept this racist strategy.
 By 1903, NAWSA excluded black members from their New Orleans convention.

 The Kentucky Plan

-Known as one of "Aunt Susan's Girls," Laura Clay took on a national leadership role as chair of NAWSA's Southern Committee, and then in 1896 she was elected auditor.
+Known as one of "Aunt Susan's Girls," Laura Clay took on a national leadership role as chair of NAWSA's Southern Committee; in 1896 she was elected auditor.
 She had much influence on the NAWSA Business Committee that set the national organization's priorities.

-In 1903 Clay was elected to chair of NAWSA's new Increase of Membership Committee and served in that role for twenty years.
+In 1903 Clay was elected as chair of NAWSA's new Increase of Membership Committee and served in that role for twenty years.
 She developed a new approach to gaining members that came to be known as "The Kentucky Plan."
-Her idea was to be able to demonstrate through growth in suffrage clubs' membership numbers that a significant number of women would identify themselves as wanting the right to vote.
+Her idea was to demonstrate through growth in suffrage clubs' membership numbers, that a significant number of women would identify as wanting the right to vote.
 This fit neatly into the NAWSA strategies of producing statistics and quantification through graphics explaining the need for - and the progress toward - women gaining the right to vote.
-To get those higher numbers of membership rolls, Clay recommended that local clubs hold only one meeting per year, and that one only for collecting names and dues.
-Clay saw that in Kentucky it was difficult to maintain active interest in the rural areas for the movement, and she made membership dues optional as long as local groups would keep on file signed pledges for support.
-These numbers of pledges would count then as membership numbers.
+To get those higher numbers of membership rolls, Clay recommended that local clubs hold only one meeting per year, and that one only for the purpose of collecting names and dues.
+Clay saw that in Kentucky it was difficult to maintain active interest in the rural areas for the movement.
+She made membership dues optional as long as local groups would keep on file signed pledges for support.
+These numbers of pledges would count as membership numbers.
 However, this method did not build enough enthusiasm to gain supporters needed at the local levels to convince male legislators of the need for change.